Light-scattering reconstruction of transparent shapes using neural networks: Experimental setup and measurement method

+To remove the specks of dust we rely on the fact that they are much smaller than the size of the object.
+We use two box convolutions of the image shown in Figure~\ref{fig:DustCleanup}a with different sizes of the box kernel to count the number of bright voxels within each box and threshold the resulting images to yield binary filter images, where bright specks smaller than the kernel size have been erased.
+A kernel size much larger than the specks of dust removes the isolated bright regions shown in Figure~\ref{fig:DustCleanup}a, while a smaller kernel size, only marginally larger than the specks of dust, is needed to eliminate those very close to the surface of the object.
+The filtered image shown in Figure~\ref{fig:DustCleanup}b is obtained by taking the product of the original binary image with the two filter images.

 The data is now ready for reconstruction.
-We apply the reconstructor function to the coordinates $(\xi,\upsilon,\zeta)$ of every bright voxel in $I_4$ and obtain the (x,y,z) coordinates of that luminous voxel.
-By also including the time at which each voxel was scanned, we generate a series of four-dimensional clouds of points $\{(x_{ij},y_{ij},z_{ij},t_{ij})\}_{\rm raw}$ where $i$ labels individual scans and $j$ labels individual points in the $i^{\rm th}$ scan.
-We refer to this dataset as the \textit{hypercloud}.
+We determine the $(x,y,z)$ coordinates of each bright voxel in the image shown in Figure~\ref{fig:DustCleanup}b using the reconstructor function obtained in \S \ref{s:CameraOptics} and \S \ref{s:projector}.
+We include the time at which each voxel was scanned and stack all the scans into a four-dimensional cloud of $N_{\rm hyper}$ points $(x_{ij},y_{ij},z_{ij},t_{ij})$ where $i$ labels individual scans and $j$ labels individual points in the $i^{\rm th}$ scan.
+We refer to this dataset as the {\it hypercloud}.